 I don’t mean to pick on Simon — he’s just a good example rhetorically, because he invented this whole mapping thing.
 He exemplifies a trap that many of us, certainly including myself, can and have fallen into: developing the perfect solution, but seeing it fail solely because of inertia, politics, people, and — you guessed it — power.

 All projects that involve multiple humans will succeed or fail on the basis of power.
 Skill in power is always needed, in any leadership position (including unofficial leadership positions).
 Without being savvy at perceiving and affecting power dynamics, you are sure to fail.
 You can have an excellent vision, but you need to persuade others to help you realize it.
 In many cases, you also need to do offensive + defensive gameplay to prevent others from hindering or hurting you as you attempt to do so.
 On the other hand, if you can notice, use, and grow political capital, you will find your projects are more likely to succeed.

 Empire Theory provides a basis for us to understand power more fully.
 We can then learn to recognize and use it in competitive landscapes we care about with Burja Mapping.
 The standard fare of annual goals and financial statements, and even less common tools like Wardley Maps, are all still useful and relevant.
 Power mapping provides a complement to these tools.
-When used together, this produces what Ben Mosior aptly labeled sociotechnical strategic intelligence.
+When used together, these tools produce sociotechnical strategic intelligence.
 This means that you are skilled at using Wardley Maps, financial statements, and other tools in combination with Burja Maps, and letting your gameplay be informed by a more nuanced orientation towards the landscape.

 In the next post, I’ll look more closely into the foundations of mapping in general and Wardley Mapping in particular, to more firmly establish a grounds for articulating Empire Theory in terms of maps.